Kautenja/playing-mario-with-deep-reinforcement-learning/README.md

 ## Installation

 Python 3.13 or 3.14 is required.
-The modern package surface is `mario_rl`.
+The supported package surface is `mario_rl`.
-Legacy Keras/TensorFlow code remains in the repository for reference, but it is not part of the default runtime install path.
+The old Keras/TensorFlow `src/` tree is deprecated, reference-only, and excluded from the runtime install path.

 ### Umbrella Editable Checkout